IT50/book/en/lab/gnu-linux/partitioning-and-filesystem.md

 ### Overwriting

 Filesystems have different overwriting behavior.
-Some will overwrite at the original position, while others use a random position.
+Some will overwrite at the original position, while others use an unpredictable position.
 To test this, we use `shred`.
 It simply does a file overwrite in a mounted filesystem, so the raw operation is still determined by the filesystem.

 Use the following procedure to test.
 You need to test multiple times to get a reliable result.